-The Central Alberta Women’s Emergency Shelter offers safe refuge, personal counseling, and community support for families experiencing family violence.
+The Central Alberta Women’s Emergency Shelter offers safe refuge, case management, and community support for families experiencing family violence.
 Every year, we meet nearly 3,000 people who have made the brave step towards a life free from violence.
 There are thousands more in our community who still need our help.

 Local Alberta Treaties and Indigenous Nations Acknowledgement

 We honour and acknowledge the traditional lands of Treaty 7 and Treaty 6 upon which we are located.
 We honour and respect our neighbours the Cree peoples of the Sunchild, O'Chiese, Samson, Ermineskin, Louis Bull, and Montana First Nations, as well as the Métis peoples of Region 3 of the Métis Nation of Alberta.
 We recognize that all Albertans are Treaty people and have a responsibility to understand our history and the Spirit of Intent of Treaty 7 so that we can honour the past, be aware of the present, and build a future on Peace and Friendship for a just and caring future.